iamtrueline/iamtrueline/README.md

-- 🎁 Hello, I'm Trueline. :
+- 🎁 Hello, I'm Trueline. :D
 - 🤪 I'm interested in working less and earning more.
 - 🕡 I work as a full-stack developer for a small company.
 - 🎨 I work as a freelance illustrator, infant and youth instructor.